We are going to explore the difference between VTV vs VOO:

 Both VTV and VOO are great long-term investments.
 VOO offers a similar asset allocation and increased diversification at a lower cost of only 0.03%.

-However, we can’t be sure VTV will continue to underperform VOO since past performance does not predict future returns.
+However, we can’t be sure VTV will continue underperforming VOO since past performance does not predict future returns.

-That said, since we don’t know if value or growth will perform better, it might be best to go with a blend of both like VOO.
+That said, since we don’t know if value or growth will perform better, it might be best to blend both like VOO.